General Terms and Conditions

 6.10 CT may at times receive a discount on its own subscription costs or some other form of remuneration in reimbursement of expenses incurred in relation to recommendations or referrals which benefit any other service provider (e.g. Xero, MYOB).

-7.0 Variations to the Engagement
+7.0 Changes to the Engagement

 7.2 CT reserves the right to recover any extra cost associated with completing the Engagement because of a request by you and/or any action or inaction on your part.